usd-wg/assets/README.md

 descriptions, along with screenshots of what the asset should look like when correctly imported and exported.
 In addition, the readme page should offer high-level guidance on round-trip concerns or common issues specific to the schema.

-## What's the difference between ASWF USD Assets vs. ASWF DPEL Assets?
+## Why ASWF USD Assets and ASWF DPEL Assets?

 The Digital Production Example Library (DPEL) is for production assets of all data formats, where the USD Assets group is purely for USD assets, which are explicitly small and/or educational (very much NOT production assets).